giorgioarcara/mixed-effect-models/README.md

 * slides on Mixed-Effect Models in R

 Slides and R project are meant to be used together.
-The slides uses mostly examples from Psycholinguistics but could be the starting point also for analysis in other fields.
+The course includes mostly examples from Psycholinguistics but could be easily adapted for analysis in other fields.